SummerBootFramework/jExpress/README.md

   You cannot decrypt without knowing the root password, that is to say, you cannot decrypt with root password file.

-  The command below decrypts all values in the format of “ENC(encrypted text)” in the specified configuration domain:
+  The command below decrypts all values in the format of “ENC(encrypted text)” in the specified configuration env:

   ```
-  java -jar my-service.jar -domain <domain name> -encrypt false -auth <my app root password>
+  java -jar my-service.jar -env <env name> -encrypt false -auth <my app root password>
   ```